Silicognition LLC

 Every LiFePO4wered/Pi+ sold during this campaign will come with a mounting kit to mechanically secure the LiFePO4wered/Pi+ to the Raspberry Pi.
 The mounting kit consists of two bolts, two nuts, and two spacers.

 The LiFePO4wered/Pi+ with 18650 battery is compatible with all modern, genuine Raspberry Pi products (Model A+, Model B+, 2, 3, 3 Model B+, Zero, and Zero W).
-The version with 14500 size battery is compatible with all of those, except the Pi 3 Model B+.
 LiFePO4wered/Pi+ can be used with the original Raspberry Pi Model A and B boards if you use extra wire or remove the RCA connector from the boards.
 In addition, we’ve confirmed that LiFePO4wered/Pi+ is compatible with the following non-Raspberry Pi single-board computers: Odroid C2, Nano Pi S2, Allwinner H3, and ASUS Tinker Board.
 The LiFePO4wered/Pi+ was designed to work with most single-board computers with a Raspberry Pi-compatible GPIO footprint.
-High power boards may only work with the 18650 battery, and modification to heat sinks or using extra headers for spacing may be necessary.
+High-power boards may require modification to heat sinks or using extra headers for spacing.

 The LiFePO4wered/Pi+ was designed with hackability in mind.
 There are convenient connection points for easily expanding and modifying its functionality.
 Some examples: